Lundalex/Simulation/README.md

 # Simulation

 Integration of FluidSim2D and RayMarcher.
-Will feature an interactive rendered 3D fluid simulation.
+Will feature an interactive 3D fluid simulation.